A Strategic Plan for Research, Creative and Scholarly Activity

 1. Build on existing excellence in delivering physical and mental health care to rural communities.
-Create a better understanding of behavioral factors that affect health and create new systems for delivery of remote care.
+Create a better understanding of behavioral factors that affect health and create new systems for delivery of

 2. Build on an established reputation in research on neurodegenerative diseases that afflict the elderly, a large demographic in North Dakota.

 3. Build on an emerging strength in investigating how humans, plants and animals adapt to a changing environment.